maorhadad/pokemons/Readme.md

 - Use swipe gestures to navigate through the list of Pokémon creatures.
 - The app maintains a local database to cache Pokémon data for offline use.

-## Screenshots

-Include a few screenshots of your app here to give users a visual idea of how it looks and works.

 ## Getting Started

 To get started with the project, follow these steps: